 Betrothal and marriage: Mostly Real

-The betrothal and marriage traditions described in the series are Real, with the possible exception of the ring.
+The betrothal and marriage traditions described in the novels are Real, with the possible exception of the ring.
 In the Bible, Jesus told the parable of woman who lost a coin.
 Some scholars state this was the betrothal gift given by the groom to his perspective bride.
 Other scholars state that some grooms gave their brides a ring and the coins were part of the mohar or bridal gift; the money he gave to the bride’s father.
 This money would be kept in reserve and given to the woman should she become a widow.

 Chronology of the biblical events: Mostly real.